 2.2.5 Flow Battery (Noah)

 Flow batteries have the potential to provide flexible long-duration storage as they can be configured in different arrangements based on power and energy needs.
 Flow batteries have been under development for decades, yet renewed interest due to technological breakthroughs and cost reductions in solar and wind that have renewed interest.
 Compared to conventional stationary batteries, flow batteries separate power density from energy capacity and duration by design, meaning that flow batteries could discharge MW-scale power within seconds.
 However, unlike supercapacitors or other short-duration competitors, flow batteries can also serve the 8+ hour duration range with energy capacity a function of the electrolytic tank volume.
 The ability to substitute different electrolytic, membrane, and electrode materials make flow batteries an attractive technology for research and development.
-Vanadium-redox flow batteries have demonstrated recent cost reductions and commercialization in the UK through companies such as RedT.
+Vanadium-redox flow batteries have demonstrated recent cost reductions and commercialization in the UK through companies such as redT.
 Zinc-based flow batteries such as zinc-cerium or zinc-bromine offer alternative options, though typically at lower efficiency compared to vanadium-redox flow batteries.
 Additionally, lab breakthroughs identify future potential for organic, metals-free, quinone-based systems[61].
 In Germany, Jena batteries in Germany offers organic commercial options with capacities up to 40 kWh.
 Iron-flow batteries such as those developed by ESS, an American flow battery company, offer portability and transportability as key advantages for projects that require mobility- such as temporary micro-grids or other portable long-duration applications.

 Power densities for vanadium-redox flow batteries (60-100 W/L) typically exceed that of other chemistries(50 W/L for zinc-based systems) and low power densities for metals-free options.
 Additionally, most flow batteries operate between 0-40 C. Vanadium is a highly persistent metal and potentially can charge more than 10,000 cycles, making it an attractive option due to its extended lifetime (20+ years) compared to other flow batteries – and roundtrip efficiencies are reported up to 85%[62,63].
 Past studies indicate fewer GHG emissions per kWh from flow batteries storing solar and wind compared to CAES[62].